miguelrisero/betterpic-web-content/blog/discover-the-power-of-ai-headshots-for-entrepreneurs.md

 ### Clothing
 Consider wearing a dark or neutral-colored dress or suit if your style and background are formal.
 You might want to wear a shirt or a sweater that is bright or pastel in color if you decide on a casual style and background.
-Your AI portrait can be modified by Betterpic to reflect your personal brand and target market.
+Your AI portrait can be modified by BetterPic to reflect your personal brand and target market.
 For your AI headshot, you can pick from a wide range of designs, settings, and attire.

 ## AI Headshots can Capture Your Entrepreneurial Spirit
 Capturing the essence of your entrepreneurial spirit is crucial when creating professional AI headshots for business owners.
 Your entrepreneurial spirit is what motivates you to follow your passion, overcome obstacles, come up with novel solutions, and add value.